-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Early pensions Men: at 60 if already unem- ployed for at least 1 year and as long as they remain unemployed Women: at 60 if subject to compulsory membership for the preceding 20 years and if no longer gainfully employed At the request of the person concerned; in which case reduction of 5% for each year before normal retirement age (except for persons enjoying status of national "recogni- tion") Earliest possible age: 60 for men and 55 for women for work and deported per- sons, pension entitlement begins at 60 at the same rate as for 65 Industrial staff: men at 62 women at 62 Non-industrial staff: men at 60 women at 55 Conditions: all work ceased and a sufficient number of years of membership (indus- trial staff: 10 800 days; non-industrial staff: 180 months) Extension earnings during the year (75% for households) Possibility of obtaining pension supplements every 2 years where the pensioner continues to work and pay contributions (18.72 x value of basic contribu- tions paid during the 2 years) Cumulation with earnings Possible Forbidden except for authorized work (work res- tricted to 90 hours per month or producing earnings not exceeding Bfrs.
-3 600 per month) Possible Total cumulation for minimum pensions; 50% of pension for amounts between the minimum and Lit.
-100 000 per month; no cumulation above the latter figure Possible Possible Adjustment Twofold adjustment to economic situation: (1) by automatic incidence of general basic earnings (see above) when the amount of the pension to be paid is fixed (2) by adjustment of the pension according to a coef- ficient which is fixed once a year by law in view of changes in the national income (per person gainfully employed) and of economic capacity and productivity pensions by 2.5% when the retail price index varies by more than 2.75 points (Basis: index 100: at present index = 145.75) Adjustment to the economic Annual adjustment with effect from 1 April by statutory instrument fixing the coefficient of increase)(1) Automatic adjustment of pensions whenever the index varies by 2.5 points in relation to the basic index (=100 at 1 January 1948; 167.50 since 1 June 1970) (2) Adjustment of pensions to level of earnings (most recent adjustment at 1 August 1969 to the 1965 level of earnings) Pensions adjusted by royal decree when the earnings index varies by more than 3%
+GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS EARLY PENSIONS Men: at 60 if already unemployed for at least 1 year and as long as they remain unemployed Women: at 60 if subject to compulsory membership for the preceding 20 years and if no longer gainfully employed concerned: in which case reduc- Industrial staff: men at 62 women at 62 Non-industrial staff: men at 60 women at 55 Conditions: all work ceased and a sufficient number of years of membership (industrial staff: 10 800 days; non-industrial staff: 180 months) EXTENSION equal to 1/45 (men) or 1/40 Possibility of deferring payment without any age limit.
+Rate 20% of pension in the case of defer- Possibility of obtaining pension supplements every 2 years where the pensioner continues to work and pay contributions (18.72 x value of basic contributions paid during the 2 years) CUMULATION WITH EARNINGS Possible Forbidden except for authorized work (work restricted to 270 hours per quarter-year or pro- ducing earnings not exceeding Bfrs.
+13 228 per quarter Possible Total cumulation for minimum pensions; 50% of pension for amounts between the minimum and Lit.
+100 000 per month; no cumulation above the latter figure Possible Possible ADJUSTMENT Twofold adjustment to economic situation: (1) by automatic incidence of general basic earnings (see above) when the amount of the pension to be paid is fixed (2) by adjustment of the pension according to a coefficient which is fixed once a year by law in view of changes in the national income (per person gainfully employed) and of economic capacity and productivity sions by 2% when the retail price index varies by more than 1.02% in relation to the preceding index.
+Adjustment to the economic situation by increase according to a coefficient from 1 April by statutory in- strument fixing the coefficient of increase Annual adjustment (by decree) of pensions to changes in cost of living decree when the earnings index

-Specific insurance against the death of the head of the family exists in one country only, the Netherlands (general insurance for widows and orphans).
-In the other countries survivors' insurance is organized as part of old-age insurance.
+Specific insurance against the death of the head of the family exists in one country only, the Netherlands (general insurance for widows and orphans.).\ In the other countries survivors' insurance is organized as part of old-age insurance.